janv93/large-trading-api/README.md

 ### TBD:

 - [ ] Caching candlesticks in data base
-- [ ] Finding linear/consistent and profitable algorithm on 100k+ timeframes
+- [ ] Finding linear/consistent and profitable algorithm on 100k+ timeframes (max: 10k on RSI algorithm)
 - [ ] When profitable: Start forward test with Binance
 - [ ] Implement Machine Learning: Linear regression on indicators, LSTM on closes